BrandonSM/development-notes/javascript-react.md

 ## 1. APP SETUP

 FOLDER STRUCTURE -- You can use the "create-react-app" package as a boilerplate.
-The great mind of Dan Abramov (facebook) decided to give us a pre-built "app" template to cut down on development time. (https://github.com/facebookincubator/create-react-app)
+The great minds at facebook decided to give us a pre-built "app" template to cut down on development time. (https://github.com/facebookincubator/create-react-app)

 "node_modules" - where npm modules are installed on the project (if not global)